Celebrating 25 Years Serving the Community!

 Imagine living in a home in the middle of winter with a broken furnace and leaky windows, or with no hot water, plumbing that won't work or a roof that leaks.
 Or imagine living through a sweltering summer with no air conditioning.
-Now imagine being 78 years old, and having to choose between fixing these problems and buying food or medicine.
+Now imagine being 78 years old, and having to choose between fixing these problems and buying food, medicine or paying utilities.

-RTGH is an all-volunteer non-profit organization that for 17 years has provided critical home repairs to low income, disabled and elderly homeowners.
-Formerly named Christmas in April, our goal is to help make homes safe, warm, dry and secure so that the homeowners, usually elderly, can stay in their homes safely.
+RTGH is an all volunteer non-profit 501c3 organization that for 25 years has provided critical home repairs to low income, disabled and elderly homeowners, families with children and veterans of war.
+Formerly named Christmas in April, our goal is to help make homes, safe, warm and dry so our homeowners can remain independent and "age in place."

 To Save Green

 These tips can save money and cut energy use:

 - Set thermostats comfortably low in winter and comfortably high in the summer.